Super Mario Maker: Super Mario Maker for Nintendo 3DS

 Super Mario Maker for Nintendo 3DS was developed by Redmond-based subsidiary Nintendo Software Technology, with some features adapted or removed.
 It was released for the Nintendo 3DS in Japan on December 1, 2016, in North America and Europe on December 2, and in Australia on December 3.
 It includes 100 new built-in courses designed by Nintendo.
-Players can exchange courses online, directly to friends, or through StreetPass.
+Players can exchange courses directly to friends or through StreetPass.